grammyjs/website/site/docs/hosting/vercel.md

 ## The Main File

-Regardless of using TypeScript or JavaScript, we should have a file through which our bot runs that should end like this:
+Regardless of using TypeScript or JavaScript, we should have a source file through which our bot runs.
+It should look roughly like this:

 ```ts
 import { Bot, webhookCallback } from "grammy";